 Twitch Drops enables you to grant in-game rewards to the Twitch community when streamers play your game or when they complete in-game missions, such as conquering a particularly difficult part of the game or by claiming victory during a battle royale game.
 Twitch Drops brings the Twitch community closer to your game, ultimately helping you acquire new players or re-engage your existing player base.

-Our new version of Drops provides a significant improvement in the viewer experience by:
+The latest features of Drops provide a significant improvement in the viewer experience by:

 - Offering per-channel Drops prompts.

 - Requiring viewers to claim their Drop reward on Twitch.

 - Only requiring account connection after players claim a reward.